 • Resident Interactive Teaching Experience (RITEs), weekly resident meetings

 • Teaching Curriculum

 • National Poster Presentation

-• Community Service Projects: one project per quarter (i.e. brown bag events for local parishes, food pantry and Mobile Health Outreach Ministries)
+• Community Service Projects: one project per quarter (i.e. brown bag events for local parishes and Mobile Health Outreach Ministries)

 • Cardiopulmonary Rehabilitation Classes